Zmyslny/laravel-inline-scripts/README.md

 Create a custom PHP processor class implementing the `RenderableScript` or `ScriptWithPlaceholders` interface and register it using the `BladeInlineScripts::take()` method.

-We have prepared abstract base implementations for each of the interfaces:
+I have prepared abstract base implementations for each of the interfaces:
 ```php
 abstract class FromFile implements RenderableScript

 abstract class FromFileWithPlaceholders implements ScriptWithPlaceholders
 ```

-To show them in action, we have created PHP processors extending the base classes for the theme switch scripts:
+To show them in action, I have created PHP processors extending the base classes for the theme switch scripts:

 **Step 1**: Publish the built-in theme switch scripts with the PHP processor: